birth educator and author

 Independent Childbirth Educator, Trainer, Birth Attendant and Counsellor; T.P.T.C.
 (Trained Primary Teacher’s Certificate); Dip.
 C.B.E.
 (Child Birth Education); N.A.C.E.
 Trainer (National Association of Childbirth Educators); Grad.
 Dip.
 Counselling & Human Services (La Trobe University); Certificate of Gestalt Therapy

-Alice’s birth story: VBAC, unplanned homebirth
+Alice’s birth story: VBAC unplanned homebirth

 Alice’s first birth experience ‘left deep scars when it came to trusting care providers’, she says.
 But research, listening to positive birth stories and reading Birth With Confidence ‘reinforced my belief in my ability to birth on my own terms’, says Alice, who had a successful VBAC for her second baby’s birth.